Deptage/Deptage/README.md

 - 👋 Hi, I’m @Deptage
 - 👀 I’m interested in computer science, physics and mathematics.
 - 🌱 I’m currently learning French, Chinese and IT stuff.
 - 💞️ I’m looking to collaborate on ...
-Learning physics?
+ML projects?
 - 📫 How to reach me ...
 Don't.

 <!---